 Optimization algorithms

-Searching for the set of optimal model parameters might be an overwhelming task.
-The Shuffle Complex Evolutionary (SCE) algorithm is one of the most popular functions for mono-objective and global automatic calibration of hydrological model parameters.
-According to Duan et al. (1993), the SCE method is based on a synthesis of four concepts that have proved successful for global optimization: (a) combination of probabilistic and deterministic approaches; (b) clustering; (c) systematic evolution of a complex of points spanning the space, in the direction of global improvement; and (d) competitive evolution.
+Searching for the optimal set of model parameters can be a challenging task.
+The Shuffled Complex Evolution algorithm, commonly known as SCE-UA, is one of the most popular methods for single-objective and global automatic calibration of hydrological model parameters.
+According to Duan et al. (1993), the SCE-UA method is based on a synthesis of four concepts that have proven successful for global optimization: (a) a combination of probabilistic and deterministic approaches; (b) clustering; (c) systematic evolution of a complex of points spanning the parameter space in the direction of global improvement; and (d) competitive evolution.

-The following list presents some functions and packages available in the R language programming for the optimization of hydrological models:
+The following list presents some functions and packages available in R for the optimization of hydrological models:

-• sceua: Mono-objective calibration function using the Shuffle Complex Evolutionary (SCE) algorithm.
+sceua: single-objective calibration function using the Shuffled Complex Evolution algorithm.

-• dream: DiffeRential Evolution Adaptive Metropolis (DREAM).
-Efficient global MCMC even in high-dimensional spaces.
+dream: DiffeRential Evolution Adaptive Metropolis (DREAM), an efficient global MCMC algorithm even in high-dimensional spaces.

-• nsga2R: Multi-objective calibration with the R Based Non-dominated Sorting Genetic Algorithm II.
+nsga2R: multi-objective calibration using the R-based Non-dominated Sorting Genetic Algorithm II.

-• rmoo: Framework for multi- and many-objective optimization, which allows researchers and users versatility in parameter configuration, as well as tools for analysis, replication, and visualization of results.
+rmoo: framework for multi-objective and many-objective optimization, providing flexibility in parameter configuration, as well as tools for analysis, replication, and visualization of results.

-• caRamel: R package for optimization implementing a multiobjective evolutionary algorithm combining the MEAS algorithm and the NGSA-II algorithm.
+caRamel: R package for optimization implementing a multi-objective evolutionary algorithm that combines the MEAS algorithm and the NSGA-II algorithm.

-• GPareto: Multi-objective Expected Improvement and Step-wise Uncertainty Reduction sequential infill criteria.
+GPareto: package for multi-objective optimization using Expected Improvement and Step-wise Uncertainty Reduction sequential infill criteria.

-The warm-up period is a previous step inside the model calibration used to reduce initial condition uncertainties.
-For instance, in daily models, the first-year calibration model period is discarded from the OF and statistical performance metrics to make model outputs independent from initial model states.
+The warm-up period is an additional step commonly used in model calibration to reduce uncertainty related to initial conditions.
+For instance, in daily models, the first year of the calibration period is often discarded from the objective function and statistical performance metrics to make model outputs less dependent on the initial model states.

 References